-The Pre-professional concentration prepares graduates for admission into graduate-level health professions such as medicine, dentistry, optometry, physician assistant, and pharmacy.
+The Pre-Medical Studies concentration prepares graduates for admission into graduate-level health professions such as medicine, dentistry, optometry, physician assistant, and pharmacy.

 - 1. Limestone's required Competency & General Education courses - 2.
-A total of 120 credit hours - 3.
-The required courses listed below (54 credit hours) - 4.
-Biology electives at the 300 level and above (12 credit hours) - 5.
-Physics electives: PH201 or 301; and PH202 or 302 (8 credit hours)
+A total of 120 credit hours

+- 3. The required courses listed below, including associated laboratory corequisites (54 credit hours) - 4.
+Biology electives at the 300 level and above (12 credit hours) (CH 304 (Organic Chemistry II) may also be counted toward these credit hours.) - 5.
+Physics electives: PH201 or 301; and PH202 or 302 (8 credit hours) - 6.
 Students must earn a grade of C or better in Biology core courses to proceed to higher-level courses for which they are a prerequisite.
-Biology core courses may not be taken as a coordinated study.

-- This major includes one AWE course (4 credit hours) - Note: Students should consult their advisor and any graduate or professional program of interest when selecting their recommended elective courses.
+Biology core courses may not be taken as a coordinated study. - 7.
+Students who place into MA205 (or higher) or otherwise waive MA122 will not be required to complete MA122 for the major. - This major includes one AWE course (4 credit hours) - Note: Students should consult their advisor and any graduate or professional program of interest when selecting their recommended elective courses. - Note: MA205 Calculus I can be substituted with MA319 Intermediate Statistics